 Set the tone with a coordinating invitation.
 I used the “Our Table” collection invite.

-You’re now ready to enjoy a beautiful Easter celebration!
+You’re now ready to enjoy a beautiful celebration with this simple but stunning Easter table.

 Are you planning on hosting an Easter celebration this year?
 I would love to hear what you have planned.
 Please share below.